- SOFIA Overview

 In addition, on August 3, 8-9 am PDT, the SOFIA Science Center hosted a webinar on Introducing Dual-Anonymous Review for SOFIA proposals, open to the astronomy community.
 The objective was to present the motivations and guidelines for the implementation of dual-anonymous reviews for SOFIA proposals, and to respond to possible questions and inquiries from users.
 With presentations from Lou Strolger (STSCI) and B-G Andersson (SOFIA/USRA).
 View the webinar recording here.

-FAQ: I am planning to show in my proposal data which is proprietary.
+Q: I am planning to show in my proposal data which is proprietary.
 Would that be considered identifying?

-Proposers must use language such "obtained in private communication" or "from private consultation".
+A: Proposers must use language such "obtained in private communication" or "from private consultation".
 Please consider that even if your group could be identified in principle from the presented data presented, such proprietary information does not identify who is leading the proposal.
 In addition, panelists are not necessarily aware of past proposals.

-FAQ: My proposal is a resubmission of a proposal from an earlier cycle.
+Q: My proposal is a resubmission of a proposal from an earlier cycle.
 Is it ok to reuse my former proposal as is, or would that be considered identifying?

-The proposal from an earlier cycle must be separated into two distinct files: the "Science PDF Attachment" and the "Team PDF Attachment".
+A: The proposal from an earlier cycle must be separated into two distinct files: the "Science PDF Attachment" and the "Team PDF Attachment".
 The "Science PDF Attachment" must comply with the anonymizing guidelines stated above to be considered for review, and should contain no explicit mention of it being a renewal of an existing proposal.